stolostron/rhacm-docs/compliance/config_policy_ctrl.md

 ## Configuration policy

 A `Policy` is a CustomResourceDefinition (CRD) instance that contains the specifications of the configuration policy elements section.
-For more information about CRDs, see [Extend the Kubernetes API with CustomResourceDefinitions](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/){: new_window}.
+For more information about CRDs, see [Extend the Kubernetes API with CustomResourceDefinitions](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/).

 ### Policy elements